 The Clipper Card is an easy way to use the various modes of public transportation throughout San Francisco.
 Purchasing this pre-loaded card gives you access to BART, Muni buses, Muni Metro, and cable cars.
 When you board, hold the card over a scanner and listen for the beep to make sure that you have an adequate balance on your card for your fare.
 Be warned: fines are steep and Muni personnel check frequently for fare evasion.
 Cards can be bought at multiple locations and refilled at Muni/BART stations.

-For reference, here are typical prices for various transportation options around the city as of May 2017; fares are slated to go up on Muni effective July 1, 2017.
+For reference, here are typical prices for various transportation options around the city as of July 2017

 - Single Ride Cable Car Ticket: $7.

 - Ride sharing (like Uber and Lyft) is typically under $15 for most trips around the city.

 - Taxis are typically under $20 for most trips around the city.